s-kostyaev/ivy-erlang-complete/README.md

 ## Basic setup

-For star using you need add to `init.el` something like this:
+For start using you need add to `init.el` something like this:

 ``` emacs-lisp
 (require 'ivy-erlang-complete)